Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 2. The subfolder PREDICTOR contains prediction functions using VRNN.

-The config subfolder contains the yaml file for the VoxCeleb dataset.
+The config subfolder contains the yaml file for the Bair dataset.

 The checkpoints subfolder contains the trained VRNN keypoins prediction models using prediction horizons of 6 or 12 for VRNN.
 Checkpoints for VRNN are named as "VRNN\_5001videos_bair_{# input frames}_{# output frames}" where {# input frames} and {# output frames} is 15 here.